alanraison/terraform-provider-jwks/docs/data-sources/from_key.md

 page_title: "jwks_from_key Data Source - terraform-provider-jwks"
 subcategory: ""
 description: |-
-  Calculates a JSON Web Key Set from a given public or private key.
+  Calculates a JSON Web Key from a given public or private key.
 ---

 # jwks_from_key (Data Source)